 Here's how you can confirm that's true:

-Advance to next month's budget.
+Advance to next month's budget, or the furthest in the future you can go.
 (The math is easier, because overspending is covered.)

 Now, you can confidently move money if you’d like any dollars to be in a different category!